4 Email Marketing Metrics That Matter—Get Your Emails Read

 In 1971, pioneering American computer programmer Ray Tomlinson sent the first ever email, introducing a technology that would transform how we communicate with each other.
 Today, it’s estimated that almost 300 billion emails are sent every day,1 connecting people from every continent of our swirling blue marble.

-For businesses, email remains one of the most effective ways to market to customers.
+For businesses, email marketing remains one of the most effective ways to reach out to customers.
 According to Forbes, people check their email around 15 times a day on average, which provides incredible opportunities if you know how to craft effective marketing emails, and measure your efforts.
+However, a lot of businesses struggle with which email marketing metrics to use for measuring the success of marketing emails.

-In this article, we’ll explore the most critical email marketing metrics for you to measure, so that you can truly understand how your campaigns are performing.
+In this article, we’ll explore the most critical email marketing metrics for you to measure the success of your email campaigns:

 For email marketing campaigns, some common goals include: